The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 - They are more stable than they look like.
 Believe it or not, Jet Skis are very stable.
 Some of them are stable enough for you to stand on the side.

-- They are perfect watercraft for couples.
+- They are the perfect watercraft for couples.

 - There are many Jet Ski clubs with activities and rides for Jet Ski owners.
-New York for example, holds the ‘New York City Jet Ski Invasion’ every year.
+New York, for example, holds the ‘New York City Jet Ski Invasion’ every year.

 Cons